Expected closing costs

 • Title Insurance

-Sellers: As we get through the details of your deal, not only will I work to get the very best sales price, but I'll also push for limited closing costs.
-And once we've arrived at an agreement, I'll describe in detail the closing costs so you know exactly what you're paying for.
+Sellers: As we get through the details of your transaction, not only will I work to get the optimal sales price, but I'll also push for lower closing costs.
+And once we've reached an agreement, I'll explain in detail the closing costs so you are aware of exactly what you're paying for.

-Buyers: When buying a property in County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not stunned when you reach the closing table.
-I'll be happy to look at the LE with you, answering your questions and highlighting any estimates that seem unusual.
+Buyers: If you are purchasing real estate in County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not startled when you come to the closing appointment.
+I'll be happy to look at the LE with you, answering your questions and highlighting any estimates in question.

 Looking to Buy?